-DIS defines a large set of data types for communications, and we use a subset of the data types to develop JavaNL.

-The principles of JavaNL complying DIS are listed as the following, where a simulation entity represents a data unit with some data type.
+DIS defines a large set of data types for communications, and we use only a subset to develop our JavaNL.
+The principles of JavaNL complying DIS are listed in the following, where a simulation entity represents a data unit with some data type.